-Depending on the amount of cash we raised in our initial public offering, together with any other assets held for the production of passive income, it is possible that, for our current taxable year or for any subsequent year, more than 50% of our assets may be assets which produce passive income.
-We will make this determination following the end of any particular tax year.
-Although the law in this regard is unclear, we treat our consolidated affiliated entities as being owned by us for United States federal income tax purposes, not only because we exercise effective control over the operation of such entities but also because we are entitled to substantially all of their economic benefits, and, as a result, we consolidate their operating results in our consolidated financial statements.
+Whether we are a PFIC for any taxable year will depend on our assets and income in each year, and because this is a factual determination made annually after the end of each taxable year, there can be no assurance that we will not be considered a PFIC in any taxable year.
+The market value of our assets may be determined in large part by reference to the market price of our ordinary shares, which is likely to fluctuate.
+In addition, the law is unclear, but we treat our consolidated affiliated entities as being owned by us for United States federal income tax purposes, not only because we exercise effective control over the operation of such entities but also because we are entitled to substantially all of their economic benefits, and, as a result, we consolidate their operating results in our consolidated financial statements.
 For purposes of the PFIC analysis, in general, a non-U.S. corporation is deemed to own its pro rata share of the gross income and assets of any entity in which it is considered to own at least 25% of the equity by value.
+Even if we determine that we are not a PFIC for a taxable year, there can be no assurance that the IRS would not successfully challenge our position.
+Accordingly, our U.S. counsel expresses no opinion regarding our conclusions or our expectations regarding our PFIC status.